After testing 33+ filters it’s time to ask… does ZeroWater remove fluoride?

 How Does ZeroWater Remove Fluoride?

-In fact, in order to remove fluoride, especially in a small size like a water pitcher, there needs to be multiple stages of filtration in order to do the job successfully.
+Especially in a small size like a water pitcher, there needs to be multiple stages of filtration in order to do the job successfully.

-In this case, water pitchers like Brita that are composed of 2-stages will fail to filter fluoride and several other toxic substances.
+In this case, water pitchers like Brita that are composed of 2-stages will fail to filter fluoride and several other toxic substances

 On the other hand, a brand like ZeroWater is composed of 5 stages.

 This results in the water being filtered quite well.

 - Stage 1: Coarse filter screen, removes suspended solids such as dust and rust that make your water appear cloudy.

 - Stage 2: Foam distributor, removes additional suspended solids.

 - Stage 3: Multi-layer activated carbon & oxidation reduction alloy, removes organic contaminants; pesticides, herbicides, Mercury, Chlorine, Chloramine, and stops bacteria from growing

 - Stage 4: Dual comprehensive ion exchange resin, removes inorganic compounds i.e. metals, nonmetals and radiological contaminants.